 B. Batch production workflow

 In a batch production workflow, a group of identical products is made at the same time.
-Each batch completes one stage before moving to the next.
-This model bridges mass production and custom orders, offering flexibility for different variants used in industries like bakeries, pharmaceuticals, printing, and apparel.
+Each batch finishes one stage before moving to the next.
+This model sits between mass production and custom orders, and it works well for industries that need flexibility across variants โ bakeries, pharma, printing, and apparel all rely on it.
+For a deeper look at how batch production works and when to use it, we’ve covered it separately.

 C. Mass production workflow